legna84426644/TipCalculator/README.md

 ## Notes

 - Zero knowledge and experience about swift, xcode programing and even not familiar with Mac (I'm a windows user)
-- Spend too much time for learning swift so I have only week to play with the app
+- Spent too much time for learning swift so I had only oneweek to play with the app

 ## License